 Most symptoms and complications are managed by specialists for each affected body system, and the condition is not considered fatal, despite having no cure.
 People living with this can range from having barely noticeable symptoms to disability from the impact it has on different body systems.
 If it sounds like you, ask your doctor about Sjogren’s.

-With rheumatic disorders such as Sjogren’s, life can be cumbersome, to say the least.
+Living with Sjogren’s Syndrome can make life cumbersome, to say the least.
 To get a good sense of what it’s like to live with Sjogren’s Syndrome, here’s my description of it in the blog.

 Learn more by visiting the Sjogren’s Syndrome Foundation.